gardener/landscaper/docs/gettingstarted/install-landscaper-controller.md

 Landscaper allocates some temporary disk space to cache OCI artefact it pulls.
 Optionally, artefacts can be cached in-memory as well.

 ### Metrics
 Landscaper is instrumented to collect the default metrics of the controller-runtimes.
 Additionally, it serves some custom metrics e.g. for its OCI cache.
-The metrics may be scraped at `/metrics` and an configurable port defaulting to `8080`.
+The metrics may be scraped at `/metrics` and a configurable port defaulting to `8080`.

 ### Internal and external deployers